 In the context of the privatisations of TRAINOSE and ROSCO, we advised the Hellenic Republic Asset Development Fund (HRADF) on the regulatory framework applicable to the rail sector, in particular with regard to the unbundling of the railway sector in the context of the Second Railway Legislative Package enacted by the EU and relevant procurement and competition law issues.
-We also advised HRADF in the privatisation of the National Train Operating Company (TRAINOSE) through the sale of 100% of the company’s share capital to Ferrovie Dello Stato Italiane.
-The tender process for the sale of the Rolling Stock Maintenance Company (ROSCO), the company in charge for the maintenance of the rolling stock is still ongoing.

 We represented Hellenic Fuels (previously BP Hellas) in their successful appeal of the Hellenic Competition Commission (HCC)’s decision on alleged collusion with Shell Hellas.
-The HCC’s appeal before the Council of State is pending.
+The Council of State’s decision on the HCC appeal is pending.

 We advised a consortium of international financing institutions including the EIB and EBRD, on the regulatory, EU & competition law issues arising in the context of the project financing of TAP’s development of a c.871km gas pipeline connecting to the Trans-Anatolian Natural Gas Pipeline from the Greek Turkish border and running through Greece and Albania to Italy, connecting with the Italian natural gas distribution system near San Foca under the sponsorship of AzTap GmbH, Snam Spa, BP Gas Marketing, Fluxys Europe, Enagas Internacional, SLU and Axpo Trading.

 We advise BMW Hellas in relation to the structuring and operation of its distribution and service network in Greece, including the compliance of its commercial policy with competition rules and the competition law issues arising in its day to day operations.

-We advise Bristol-Myers Squibb, a global biopharmaceutical company, on competition and antitrust issues as well as on regulatory issues related to pharmaceutical legislation.
+We advise a global biopharmaceutical company on competition and antitrust issues as well as on regulatory issues related to pharmaceutical legislation, on an ongoing basis.